specs-cli/specs-cli/commands/create_feature_specs.md

 # Feature Specifications Creator

-Your task is to gather all required information about the new feature and produce a high-quality combined specification file that contains everything needed to plan the feature implementation.
+Your task is to gather all required information about the new feature and produce high-quality specification files - one for each specification type - that contain everything needed to plan the feature implementation.

 ## Initial Response